 Aflac: Best overall short-term disability provider

-Thanks to its “ducky” marketing efforts, Aflac is one of the most recognized insurance providers in the country.
-However, according to Nick Ortiz, a Florida-based attorney specializing in disability claims, the company deserves special recognition for its short-term disability coverage.
+Thanks to its “ducky” marketing efforts, this insurance company is one of the most recognized insurance providers in the country.
+However, according to Nick Ortiz, a Florida-based attorney specializing in disability claims, this insurance company deserves special recognition for its short-term disability coverage.

 “Coverage is easy to obtain with Aflac,” he says.
 “And their claims process is also fast and easy.”

 Indeed, TermLife2Go’s research supports Ortiz’s enthusiasm for Aflac’s disability coverage.
-Although the NAIC received a small percentage of complaints regarding disability claims, the company enjoys an overall solid reputation for treating claimants fair.
+Although the NAIC received a small percentage of complaints regarding disability claims, the company enjoys an overall solid reputation for treating claimants fairly.

-Even if Aflac initially rejects a claim, the company will work with claimants to identify the necessary documentation—such as Xrays and MRIs—needed to confirm a disability.
+Even if this insurer initially rejects a disability claim, the company will work with claimants to identify the necessary documentation—such as Xrays and MRIs—needed to confirm a disability.

-But frictionless claims processing is only one reason we give Aflac a thumbs up.
+But frictionless claims processing is only one reason we give Aflac insurance company a thumbs up.
 Consider these other perks:

 - Applicants can sign up on online and most can qualify without a medical exam.